 If you aren’t familiar with a ruana, it is a poncho-like garment that is typically a rectangle blanket with an opening for the head and a slit down the front to the hem.
 The Sedona Ruana gets to be the best of both – looks like a poncho from behind and a ruana from the front!

 Very comfortable to wear for throw on and go fashion.
 Or, my favorite way to wear this is snuggled on the couch with a cup of tea.
 With this particular pattern, there is no bulk around the hips at the back.
 So, you aren’t sitting on your ruana yet the front is nice and long so it completely covers your legs – perfect way to keep warm!

 I wanted a way to give some shape to the ruana so I added an optional crocheted cord with tassels which helps keep the ruana in place as well as give some waist shaping.
-I have made a complete video tutorial for the crochet cord which you can find HERE.
+I have made a complete video tutorial for the crochet cord.
 This cord is also great for bag straps or any project that needs a cord.

 This pattern is also available as an ad-free, printable PDF!
 You can purchase the individual pattern, or if you love PDFs, you might want to check out my Lifetime Membership.
 It’s an awesome deal!
 Never pay for one of my PDFs again!!
 (Or, scroll down for the free version!)